adafruit/Adafruit_Protomatter/README.md

 contiguous or sequential within that byte).
 Other pins (matrix address lines, latch and output enable) can reside on any PORT or bit.

-When adapting this code to new devices (e.g. nRF52, ESP32) or new runtime environments (e.g. CircuitPython), goal is to put all the device- or platform-specific code into the arch.h file (or completely separate source files, as in the Arduino library .cpp and .h). core.c contains only the device-neutral bitbang code and should not have any "#ifdef DEVICE"- or "#ifdef ENVIRONMENT"-like lines.
-Macros for things like getting a PORT register address from a pin, or setting up a timer peripheral, all occur in arch.h, which is ONLY #included by core.c (to prevent problems like multiple instances of ISR functions, which must be singularly declared at compile-time).
+When adapting this code to new devices (e.g. iMX) or new runtime environments (e.g. CircuitPython), goal is to put all the device- or platform-specific code into a new header file in the arch directory (or completely separate source files, as in the Arduino library .cpp and .h). core.c contains only the device-neutral bitbang code and should not have any "#ifdef DEVICE"- or "#ifdef ENVIRONMENT"-like lines (exception for the 565 color conversion functions, since the internal representation is common to both Arduino and CircuitPython.
+Macros for things like getting a PORT register address from a pin, or setting up a timer peripheral, all occur in the arch header files, which are ONLY #included by core.c (to prevent problems like multiple instances of ISR functions, which must be singularly declared at compile-time).

 Most macros and functions begin with the prefix **\_PM\_** in order to